New Jersey Septic Tank Regulations — NJAC 7:9A Standards

 - Penalty exposure — administrative civil penalties up to $50,000 per day under N.J.A.C.
 7:1E-5 and up to $100,000 per day per violation under Spill Act N.J.S.A.
 58:10-23.11u for violations of discharge prohibitions.

-DPCC 7:1E is the baseline any New Jersey industrial tank project is designed against; operators treat it, not federal SPCC, as the controlling rule.
-Non-major facilities still face SPCC at 1,320 gallons and Spill Act strict liability on any release.
+DPCC 7:1E is the main rule for any New Jersey industrial tank project, considered more important than the federal SPCC.
+Non-major facilities must still follow SPCC at 1,320 gallons and face strict liability under the Spill Act for any release.

 Septic System Sizing & Pinelands Overlay — N.J.A.C.
 7:9A